Marc-Solution/Mavera/TESTING.md

 I wrote to tutor assistance.
 They said it will be ok as long as I mention it here in this README.

+# Links and buttons

+- I have tested all the links in the navbar and they work as the should.
+- I have tested all the links in the footer.
+They work as they should.
+They open up in a new tab.
+The links go to the company’s Instagram and Facebook pages.
+- I have tested all internal links and buttons.
+They all work as they should.

 # Contact and newsletter forms

 I tested the contact and newsletter forms.